Sumukha1496/maskdata/README.md

   /**
    * This is to mask/not mask the spaces in a string when masking all the characters.
    * Can be used ONLY when maskAll: true
-   * If maskSpace is true, the spaces in the string will be masked.
+   * If maskSpace is false, the spaces in the string will not be masked.
-   * This feature is to know the words and each word length but to hide the content
+   * This feature is to know the words and each word's length but to hide the content
    * Default value is true
   */
   maskSpace: true